jblakley/JITCloudlet/Magma_recipe/README.md

 $ docker ps
 ```

-All AGW should be running and showing healthy.
+All AGW containers should be running and showing healthy.
 The playbook will print the information needed to provision the AGW in the Orc8r.
 You can do that provisioning at this point.

-At this point, you should have a working dockerized AGW.

-### Connect the Orc8r and AGW

-If you haven't already done so, you should provision the AGW in the Orc8r.
-Get the AGW configuration data with:
+If you lose the info:

 ```
-$ MAGMADPOD=$(kubectl get pods --namespace magma -l app.kubernetes.io/component=magmad -o json|jq -r '.items[].metadata.name')
-$ kubectl exec -it ${MAGMADPOD} --namespace magma -- show_gateway_info.py
+$ docker exec magmad show_gateway_info.py
 ```

-## Connect a Phone a.k.a.
-UE
+Use this to connect the AGW to the Orc8r

 ## Validate the base platform

-## Demonstrate the protoype
+At this point, you should have a working dockerized AGW.

 ## Other tools, tips, debugging suggestions